by Peter Guzik

 This is a great option as many tennis players, both men and women, begin their professional careers at such an early age, they don’t get to the chance to attend school at the typical time your average teenager does.
 Venus graduated in 2015 with a degree in Business Administration.
 These degrees have helped to create her own line of clothing and run the business, all while continuing to play tennis.

 18. Ann Meyers Drysdale – Basketball

 She has been inducted into several halls of fame, including the Naismith Memorial Basketball hall of fame.
-Her late husband, the great Dodger pitcher, Don Drysdale, was inducted to the Baseball Hall of Fame in the early 80s.
-They are the first, and so far, only, married couple to both be elected to their sports’ hall of fame.
+Her late husband, the great Dodger pitcher, Don Drysdale, was inducted into the Baseball Hall of Fame in the early 80s.
+They are the first, and so far, only, married couple to both be elected to their sports hall of fame.